Bone grafting fundamentals

 Currently, bone-forming cells can be added to a graft site from two sources.
 Traditionally, healthy bone is removed from an area where it is unlikely to cause a disability and then transferred into the graft site.
 This is often from sites of the anterior or posterior pelvic iliac crests.
 It has recently become more accepted to transfer bone-forming cells using bone marrow, which can be obtained with a needle, without open, incisional surgery.
 Bone marrow can be injected into a graft site or mixed with other components as a composite graft.
 Both transplantation of a patient’s bone and transplantation of just the bone marrow are referred to as “autografts” or “autogenous bone grafts”.

-The Cleveland Clinic Foundation, and particularly Dr. George Muschler, has been a leader in the development of improved methods for using bone marrow as a bone graft.
+Cleveland Clinic, and particularly Dr. George Muschler, has been a leader in the development of improved methods for using bone marrow as a bone graft.
 When bone marrow or other graft materials are delivered by injection, this method is defined as “minimally invasive bone grafting.”

 “Osteo” means “bone”.
 Osteoconduction refers to the ability of some materials to serve as a scaffold on which bone cells can attach, migrate (meaning move or “crawl”), and grow and divide.
 Osteoconductive materials make it more likely for bone cells to fill the entire gap between two bone ends.
 They also serve as a spacer, which reduces the ability of fibrous tissue around the graft site from growing into the site.